Article

 How free trade agreements can help you maximize duty savings in your supply chain design

-Longstanding trade relationships have undergone serious disruption due to the U.S.-China trade war, retaliatory tariffs, sanctions, inflation, political instability, Russia’s invasion of Ukraine and Brexit.
+Global trade relationships continue to face significant disruption due to ongoing geopolitical tensions, including the USA - China trade war, retaliatory tariffs, comprehensive sanctions inflation, political instability, Russia's invasion of Ukraine, and emerging supply chain vulnerabilities exposed by recent global events.
 To adapt, global companies are reevaluating their supply chain design to prevent disruptions from sourcing scarcity, price fluctuations, and ever-changing regulatory hurdles.
 Such tasks are often undertaken out of defensiveness and fear, but a thorough supply chain analysis also represents an opportunity to diversify sourcing options, build extra resiliency, and ensure that a company is extracting as much value as possible from its sourcing strategy.

 Although overlooked at times, free trade agreements (FTAs) are an area of both potential duty savings and sourcing stability.
 FTAs allow goods and services to flow between countries without burdensome tariffs or other restrictions and generally create a more favorable trade environment for participation in the global marketplace.